hirevibes/vibes-dao/PROPOSAL_UPDATES_GUIDE.md

 Welcome to the VibesDAO proposal submission guide.
 Here, we outline the two primary methods for submitting and managing updates to your proposals: **GitHub Repository Format** and **Google Docs Format**.
 Both methods are designed to ensure clarity, consistency, and efficient tracking of proposal progress.

 ### IMPORTANT:
 Additionally, please remember to email the VibesDAO team every time you post a new update.
-You should send an email to hello@hirevibes.io with the subject line including your proposal name (e.g., "VibesDAO Proposal Update - *'Proposal Name'*").
+You should send an email to hello@hirevibes.io with the subject line including your proposal name (e.g., "VibesDAO Proposal Update - *Proposal Name* ").

 ## Table of Contents
 - [VibesDAO Proposal Update Submission Guide](#vibesdao-proposal-update-submission-guide)